SitecorePowerShell/Console/Documentation/Markdown/Clear-ItemAcl.md

 The input type is the type of the objects that you can pipe to the cmdlet.

-* Sitecore.Data.Items.Item
+* can be piped from another cmdlet* Sitecore.Data.Items.Item
-System.String

 ## Outputs

 The output type is the type of the objects that the cmdlet emits.

-* Cognifide.PowerShell.Core.Modules.Module
+* Only if -PassThru is used* Sitecore.Data.Items.Item

 ## Notes